finerbrighterlighter/myanmar_covid19/README.md

  As of 02/04/2020,
  added total cases and daily new case bar graphs

  As of 08/04/2020,
  after 3 patients passed away, mortality bar plot and confirmed patient's status stacked area chart is added

+ As of 08/04/2020,
+ added a radar plot to see which immuno compromising conditions have contributed to the patients' expiration